Heading to Mumbai? This short, sharp guide skips the fluff—get the essentials for an epic trip (top hostels below)!

 - Gateway of India is a monumental arch located at the water’s edge in Mumbai Harbour overlooking the Arabian Sea.

 - Elephanta Caves are a network of sculpted Hindu and Buddhist caves located on Elephanta Island, also called Gharapuri.
+Pro tip: go either early in the morning or late in the afternoon to beat the crowds.

 - ISKON Temple is one of India’s most important and sacred temples dedicated to Lord Krishna, a spiritual oasis located in Juhu.